QuantafireIO/DeveloperKit/README.md

 It can be found [here](Insomnia_2024-03-07.json)

-## Radiograph VM Console
+## RadioGraphQL Console

-The RVM Console is a tool that can be used as a friendly way to explore the Schemas and Behaviors that are available on an RVM.
+The RadioGraphQL Console is a tool that can be used as a friendly way to explore the Schemas and Behaviors that are available on an RVM.

-The pattern for selecting an RVM, and a Schema to use with the console is as follows,
+The pattern for selecting an RVM, and a Schema to use with the Console is as follows,

 ```
 https://console.quantafire.io/{RVM Id}/{Vendor}/{Schema}